Your right to get financial aid at public universities

 c) you are the third child in your family that is enrolled at university at the same time

 You can apply for financial assistance at your public university directly.
-The university will need to verify your eligibility first.
+The university will need first to verify your eligibility to receive a financial assistance.

-If you lost one of your parents in the war, you need to get a certificate from the municipal Civil Registration Office which confirms your status.
-You also need a birth certificate and proof from the Department of Economy and Finance that other family members do not own businesses.
+- If you lost one of your parents in the war, you need to get a certificate from your municipal Civil Registration Office which will confirm this situation.

 The list of students who are waved from fees should be announced before the semester registration.
-The Law on Higher Education obliges the Ministry of Education to take measures in order to guarantee that your right to these benefits has not been infringed upon.
+The Law on Higher Education obliges the Ministry of Education to take measures in case the rights for financial assistance are infringed upon.